 For a solo operator, the monthly running costs for this model are low: LLM API access ($20–100/month depending on volume), keyword research tools ($50–150/month), and hosting ($20–50/month).
 Total: roughly $100–300/month before any labor.

 For a business looking to replicate this as a managed content operation, the build cost is higher.
-Connecting the generation pipeline to a CMS, setting up quality review workflows, and integrating keyword data typically runs $8,000–$20,000 for the initial build, depending on complexity.
-Monthly operating costs for a managed pipeline run $500–2,000/month, depending on volume and oversight requirements.
+Connecting the generation pipeline to a CMS, setting up quality review workflows, and integrating keyword data often lands in the low five figures for the initial build, with monthly operating costs that vary sharply by volume and review burden.
+Use any $8,000–$20,000 build estimate or $500–2,000 monthly range here as an editorial planning number, not a universal benchmark.

 The cost profile for AI-driven content workflows sits in a similar range – the tooling is commoditized; the cost is in integration and setup, not the AI itself.
 Businesses working with an AI automation agency can typically compress the build timeline considerably.